Andybsj/My-homelab-documentation/NasServer/README.md

 #### Plan to be used mostly for my own uses and for my family.
 ---
 ### Model
-Brand : ?
+Brand : dell?

-Model Name : ?
+Model Name : dell optiplex?
 ### Spec
 * CPU : ?
 * Ram : 16 - 32 GB ram